FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_Doc.md

 ##### parameters

+name
-* name: the name of the report.
+: the name of the report.

+longitude
-* longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).
+: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g. -76.107.7998).
 Remember to set the display of your TAK in decimal coordinates, where *West 77.08* is equal to '-77.08' in the API.

+latitude
-* latitude: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682).
+: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g. 43.855682).

+body
-* body: a JSON structure of key pairs (name, value).
+: a JSON structure of key pairs (name, value).

 ###### Example Body